4paradigm/OpenEmbedding/README.md

 ## About

-**OpenEmbedding is an open source framework for Tensorflow distributed training acceleration.**
+**OpenEmbedding is an open-source framework for TensorFlow distributed training acceleration.**

 Nowadays, many machine learning and deep learning applications are built based on parameter servers, which are used to efficiently store and update model weights.
-However, when a model has a large number of sparse features (e.g., Wide&Deep and DeepFM for CTR prediction), the number of weights easily runs into billions to trillions.
-In such a case, the tradition parameter server solutions (such as the Allreduce-based solution adopted by Horovod) are unable to achieve high-performance because of massive communication overhead introduced by a tremendous number of sparse features.
+When a model has a large number of sparse features (e.g., Wide&Deep and DeepFM for CTR prediction), the number of weights easily runs into billions to trillions.
+In such a case, the tradition synchronization solutions (such as the Allreduce-based solution adopted by Horovod) are unable to achieve high-performance because of massive communication overhead introduced by a tremendous number of sparse features.
 In order to achieve efficiency for such sparse models, we develop OpenEmbedding, which enhances the parameter server especially for the sparse model training and inference.

 ## Highlights

 Efficiency
 - We propose an efficient customized sparse format to handle sparse features.
-Together with our fine-grained optimization, such as cache-conscious algorithms, asynchronous cache read and write, and lightweight locks to maximize parallelism, as a result, OpenEmbedding is able to achieve the performance speedup of 3-8x compared with Horovod on a single machine equipped with 8 GPUs for sparse model training.
+Together with our fine-grained optimization, such as cache-conscious algorithms, asynchronous cache read and write, and lightweight locks to maximize parallelism.
+OpenEmbedding is able to achieve the performance speedup of 3-8x compared with the Allreduce-based solution on a single machine equipped with 8 GPUs for sparse model training.

 Ease-of-use
 - We have integrated OpenEmbedding into Tensorflow.
 Only three lines of code changes are required to utilize OpenEmbedding in Tensorflow for both training and inference.